e-lie/odoo-graphql/README.md

 `npm install` or `yarn`

 ## Configuration
-You need to pass the following environment variables to the package so that is works properly :
+You need to pass the following environment variables to the package so that it works properly :
 - The hostname of your Odoo server
 - The port of your Odoo server
 - The name of the database you want to connect to